 Masters of Chemical Sciences application deadline

 New Master of Chemical Sciences program student cohorts are admitted for fall terms only.
-Your application portfolio, including all transcripts, must be received by the following deadline:
+Applications are handled in two rounds: priority admission and standard admission.
+We encourage applicants to submit before the December 15 priority deadline for a faster enrollment decision.
+Your application portfolio, including all transcripts, must be received by the following deadlines:

 Application materials checklist

 Since all required supporting documents are submitted through the online application system, hardcopy material other than official transcripts or letters of recommendation will not be accepted.* Please urge your recommenders to submit their letters through the online system.
 Please note that all application materials become the property of the University of Pennsylvania and will not be returned.
 Remember to retain a personal copy of your application.

 *Unsolicited material will not be used for review.

 Applications must contain all of the following in order to be considered complete: